techiediaries/techiediaries/_posts/2020/java/2019-06-24-java-11-httpclient-gson-send-http-get-parse-json-example.md

 If  you have Java 11, that should run the file and display the message on the console.

-## Sending HTTP GET Requests with HttpClient
+## Sending HTTP GET Requests with Java 11+ HttpClient

 Now, let's actually get the news.
 In your source file add the following code: